Mesothelioma Causes

 Research continues to identify several ways genes play a role in mesothelioma:

-- Asbestos is thought to cause mutations in the DNA of the cells in the mesothelium, and this is what most likely leads to the development of cancer.
+- Asbestos is thought to cause mutations in the DNA of the cells in the mesothelium, which most likely leads to the development of cancer.

 - Not everyone who inhales asbestos fibers develops mesothelioma or any type of cancer.